Threat Modeling Process

 • Elevation of Privilege

-A list of generic threats classified using STRIDE is provided in the following table along with their security controls:
+A list of generic threats using STRIDE is provided in the following table along with their security controls:

 STRIDE Threat List